 A kettle, for example, typically has a watt density of between 15 – 30 watts per cm2.
 The skin cannot absorb and conduct away this level of energy and consequently scalds on the area of contact.
 Yet, both the Herschel IR panel and the kettle are at 100C.

-Warning: Please note that prolonged contact with any heater, Herschel included, will result in injury.
-Please also note that the Herschel IR space heating range (Advantage, Aspect, Thermodry and IPR4) all utilise Ceramic elements which run at far higher temperatures and would cause immediate injury if touched.
-These heaters must always be mounted in accordance with our instructions & never be touched when switched on or for 30 minutes after use.
+Warning: Please note that prolonged contact with any heater will result in injury.
+Please also note that the infrared space heating ranges (Sorrento ceramic, Eclipse, Advantage, Aspect, Thermodry and IPR4) all utilise Ceramic elements which run at far higher temperatures and would cause immediate injury if touched.
+These heaters must always be mounted in accordance with manufacturers instructions & never be touched when switched on or for 30 minutes after use.

 Will the wiring make my house look messy ?

 The wires can be chased into the wall and completely hidden or else discretely fitted within cable trunking, in much the same way as you would do when installing any electrical device (i.e. a wall mounted flatscreen TV).
 Please consult your electrician or a Herschel Accredited installer for more advice.

 FAQ’s Infrared heaters.
 How do I control the heating Panel ?